replicate/cog/docs/http.md

 > started asynchronously is using [webhooks](#webhooks).
 > Polling for prediction status is not currently supported.

-The server also provides a way to create predictions idempotently, such that if a client calls this endpoint more than once with the same ID (for example, due to a network interruption) while the prediction is still running,
+You can also use certain server endpoints to create predictions idempotently, such that if a client calls this endpoint more than once with the same ID (for example, due to a network interruption) while the prediction is still running,